What is VoiceThread?

 This webinar presents an overview and introduction to VoiceThread.

-VoiceThread is available as part of Canvas and Moodle, as an activity added to a course web site.
-In addition to simple lecture delivery, VoiceThreads can be assigned and graded.
+VoiceThread is available as an extension of Canvas in the form of an activity added to the course.
+In addition to simple lecture delivery, VoiceThreads can be a graded activity.
 Students can be assigned a VoiceThread activity in three different ways:

 - Watching a VoiceThread from start to finish